juxor/afaq/markdown/secG3.md

 Except, of course, **before** the industrial revolution almost all workers did, in fact, have their own capital and tools.
-The rise of capitalism was based on what the exclusion of working people from the land by means of the land monopoly.
+The rise of capitalism was based on the exclusion of working people from the land by means of the land monopoly.
 Farmers were barred, by the state, from utilising the land of the aristocracy while their access to the commons was stripped from them by the imposition of capitalist property rights by the state.
 Thus Rothbard is right, in a sense.
 The emergence of wage-labour was based on the fact that workers had to purchase access to the land from those who monopolised it by means of state action -- which was precisely what the individualist anarchists opposed.
 Wage labour, after all, first developed **on the land** not with the rise of the factory system.
 Even Rothbard, we hope, would not have been so crass as to say that landlordism was an enormous boon for those poor workers as it saved them from starvation for, after all, one of the great things about landlordism is that poor workers did not have to purchase their own land; that could be left to the landlords.

 The landless workers, therefore, had little option but to seek work from those who monopolised the land.
 Over time, increasing numbers found work in industry